equinor/radix-public-site/examples/radix-app/docs/workshop.md

 Scenario

-The UI is comming along nicely, and your team has started on the API.
+The UI is coming along nicely, and your team has started on the API.
 Next step is to integrate the API with the UI, so users can also start testing the logic behind password generation.

 ### 2.2.1.
 Exploring the `server` app